"Penn Foster gave my the confidence and knowledge to seamlessly step into my role as an educator, surgery technician and manager."

 Q. What is the salary for a Veterinary Technician role?

-A. Veterinary technicians have a median salary of $33,400 per year,³ and job growth is projected to increase much faster than average in the next serveral years.
+A. Veterinary technicians have a median salary of $33,400 per year,³ and job growth is projected to increase much faster than average in the next several years.

 Q. What can I do with a Veterinary Technician Associate Degree?

-A. Licensed veterinary technicians can find positions in various environments such as small and large animal veterinary practices, zoos and wildlife facilities, humane societies or animal control centers, and even research facilites.
+A. Licensed veterinary technicians can find positions in various environments such as small and large animal veterinary practices, zoos and wildlife facilities, humane societies or animal control centers, and even research facilities.

 Q. How much does a Veterinary Technician Associate Degree cost?

-A. Tuition costs about $79 per credit, with the semester fee adjusting slightly based on our current offer.
+A. Tuition costs up to $79 per credit, with the semester fee adjusting slightly based on our current offer.
 Visit our tuition page for the most current tuition information.